AndriiChornii/checklist/README.md

 All next examples will be provided as screenshots from the Testiny platform that I as desired for hodling QA documentation

 ## Screenshot of Checklists:
-Here you can see how I usualyy create the checklists.
+Here you can see how I usualy create the checklists.
 It's how they look in general
 ![Screenshot 1](https://github.com/AndriiChornii/checklist/blob/main/assets/Checklist1.png)

 ## Expanded checklist